microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 (full implementation) or a dynamic library.
 Compilation is performed within the calling application's process.

+The DirectX Shader library does not currently support being linked as a static library.
+It is a COM interface library that brings in compilation support dynamically.
+Both static and dynamic in-proc solutions will be supported in the HLSL clang based library.

 * **Out of Process** - An application links against the shader compiler library and uses the apis to compile which create one or more processes on the application's behalf to compile one or more shaders.
 Compilation is performed